anaggh/core/README.md

 ### Bludit Theme: Core

-#### Note: If you are using Bludit v1.x, use the v1 branch instead.
+#### Note: If you are using Bludit v1.x / v2.x, use the other branches instead.

-Test

 #### Features: